Name of person responsible /Facilitator: Esther Nakkazi

 Also, the side effects of Prep include vomiting and dizziness which can go away with time go away with time or one can experience for a short time.
 90% of clients don’t get side effects.
 Medications are generally safe and not life-threatening.

-There are so many side effects that occur with the drugs so we change regiments to another drug; the body isn’t able to easily convert the regiment.
-We pick on another regiment after the cold resistant.
+There are so many side effects that occur with the drugs so we change regimens to another drug; the body isn’t able to easily convert the regiment.
+We pick on another regiment after the cold resistance.